-If you experience health problems, you should always phone the free Medi24 medical advice hotline: 0800 773 633.
+If you experience health problems, you should always call the free medical advice hotline: 0800 773 633.
 They will provide you with non-binding advice.
 This can help avoid unnecessary visits to the doctor and allows you to benefit from an attractive premium discount.

 Emergency: in an emergency, always go directly to an emergency doctor or a hospital.